-3 Related Work
+2. Related Work

-The earliest approaches, typical of work undertaken for MUC-6, were based on the construction of hand-crafted rules using a grammatical formalism that would match both fixed-format dates and times, and a range of expressions in natural language within the scope defined in the guidelines.
-For MUC-7, there were both solutions based on transducers, such as those described by [2] and [3], and also other techniques, such as Hidden Markov Models as used in IdentiFinder [4].
-In both MUC competitions, the results achieved for TIMEX recognition by the best systems were high:
+The earliest approaches, typical of work undertaken for MUC-6, were based on the construction of handcrafted rules using a grammatical formalism that would match both fixed-format dates and times, and a range of expressions in natural language within the scope defined in the guidelines.
+For MUC-7, there were both solutions based on transducers, such as those described in (Mikheev et al., 1998) and (Krupka and Hausman, 1998), and also other techniques, such as hidden Markov models as used in IdentiFinder (Miller et al., 1998).2 In both MUC competitions, the results achieved for TIMEX recognition by the best systems were high:

-- at MUC-6, Recall of 93% and Precision of 96%; and - at MUC-7, Recall of 89% and Precision of 99% for dates, and Recall of 81% and Precision of 97% for times [3].
+- at MUC-6, Recall of 93% and Precision of 96%; and - at MUC-7, Recall of 89% and Precision of 99% for dates, and Recall of 81% and Precision of 97% for times (Krupka and Hausman, 1998).

-TempEx (see [6]) was the first TIMEX2 tagger developed.
+TempEx (see (Mani and Wilson, 2000)) was the first TIMEX2 tagger developed.
 It is a relatively simple Perl tool that implements a few heuristics based on part-of-speech tags using finite state automata.
 It also performs limited normalisation of the expressions.
 The most recent version, from December 2001, implements the 2001 version of the TIMEX2 standard.
-There are certain classes of phrases that are not recognized by this tool: for example the last Monday of January, the end of 1999, and late yesterday morning.
-This tool was provided to all participants of ACE 2004 for use as an external source of text features; as such, it provides a reasonable baseline for performance on new data.
+There are certain classes of phrases that are not recognized by this tool: for example, the last Monday of January, the end of 1999, and late yesterday morning.
+This tool was provided to all participants of ACE TERN 2004 for use as an external source of text features; as such, it provides a reasonable baseline for performance on new data.

-GUTime [7] was developed as an extension of TempEx for the purpose of constructing an automatic temporal annotation tool for TimeML (see [8]).
+GUTime (Verhagen et al., 2005) was developed as an extension of TempEx for the purpose of constructing an automatic temporal annotation tool for TimeML (see (Pustejovsky et al., 2004)).
 TimeML is a sophisticated schema for the annotation of events; its complexity means that automatic tagging of events is best achieved via a cascade of modules that successively add more and more TimeML annotations to the document being processed.
-In this context, GUTime
+In this context, GUTime is the module responsible for the detection of temporal expressions and the introduction of the TIMEX3 tag into the annotations.
+GUTime's coverage of temporal expressions is greater than that of TempEx.
+In addition, it also handles TIMEX3's functional approach to expressing values: that is, for relative expressions it first identifies what function is realised by an expression (for example, for tomorrow it would be PLUS ONE DAY), and the actual value of that function (for example, 25th January 1996) can be calculated at a later stage.